 In the event of a recession or a change in market conditions, you could find yourself in a tight position, unable to make flexible loan payments.
 Many business owners experienced this during the COVID-19 pandemic, so it’s something you should consider before taking out a long-term loan.

 - Interest payments will easily add up:

-Furthermore, long-term loans also have low interest rates.
-Even low interest rates, however, may add up to a significant sum over time.
-Be sure you figure out the total cost of any loan you’re considering so you can make sure you can pay it back while also covering your other business expenses.
+Furthermore, long-term loans also have low-interest rates.
+Even low-interest rates, however, may add up to a significant sum over time.
+Be sure you figure out the total cost of any loan you’re considering so you can be sure you can pay it back while also covering your other business expenses.

 - You must be able to make regular monthly payments:

-When you pay off the debt, you’ll have less funds available for other purposes.
+When you pay off the debt, you’ll have fewer funds available for other purposes.
 It’s possible that a significant portion of your earnings will be used to repay the loan.